ipfs/specs/src/http-gateways/trustless-gateway.md

 returned:

-- If the requested `entity-bytes` resolves to a range that partially falls outside of the entity's byte range, the response MUST include the subset of blocks within the entity's bytes.
+- If the requested `entity-bytes` resolves to a range that partially falls outside the entity's byte range, the response MUST include the subset of blocks within the entity's bytes.
   - This allows clients to request valid ranges of the entity without needing to know its total size beforehand, and it does not require the Gateway to buffer the entire entity before returning the response.

-- If the requested `entity-bytes` resolves to a zero-length range or falls fully outside of the entity's bytes, the response is equivalent to `dag-scope=block`.
+- If the requested `entity-bytes` resolves to a zero-length range or falls fully outside the entity's bytes, the response is equivalent to `dag-scope=block`.
   - This allows client to produce a meaningful error (e.g, in case of UnixFS, leverage `Data.blocksizes` information present in the root `dag-pb` block).